Widow arrested over alleged murder of Japan's 'Don Juan'

 His best-selling autobiography was titled Don Juan of Kishu, referring to the region where he lived.

+"I have no interest in cars or houses.
+Instead, I have a boundless desire to have sex with beautiful women," he said in the book, which also included chapters on how to seduce college students and cabin crew.

+Nozaki built his fortune from nothing, selling everything from metal scraps to condoms to liquor, according to the website of the book's publisher.

-Nozaki left a will saying he wanted to donate 1.3 billion yen to a city he had lived in.
+In his will, he said he wanted to donate 1.3 billion yen to the city of Tanabe in Wakayama prefecture, where he had lived.

 But because half of his fortune goes to his widow under civil law, the city in Wakayama prefecture had been in talks with Sudo about splitting the money, the Sankei Shimbun reported.